Millennium Park — Accessibility

 Films are open captioned (including preshow).

 Large print programs are available at Welcome Center & Patron Services Tent.

 Parking and Transportation

 The Grant Park North garage (25 N. Michigan Avenue) pedestrian access location is on Randolph Street north of the 201 E. Randolph Welcome Center.
-Grant Park South garage (325 S. Michigan Avenue) has a pedestrian access location near the Park Grill Restaurant entrance on the Michigan Ave. side of the park.
+Grant Park South garage (325 S. Michigan Avenue) has a pedestrian access location near the Millennium Hall entrance on the Michigan Ave. side of the park.
 The Millennium Park and Millennium Lakeside garages (5 S. Columbus Drive) have pedestrian access locations on the Monroe St. side of the park across from Art Institute of Chicago.

 No. 3, 4, 6, 26, 60, 124, 143, 147, 151, 157, 850, 851, 855, and J14 have stops around Millennium Park.
 Accessible CTA trains stops are located at Clark & Lake and Washington & Wabash, less than one half mile from the park.
 Visit transitchicago.com to route your public transit trip.

 Accessible seating and companion spaces are available throughout the seating bowl of the Jay Pritzker Pavilion on a first come first served basis.
 Seats may be released as general seating once the performance starts.

 Security gates open at 3pm for the Summer Film Series during the Grant Park Music Festival season, security gates open 90 minutes before all other event start times.
 The Parks event footprint will be closed to the public for 1 hour before the gates open.

 If assistance finding a seat is needed, please stop by the Patron Services tent on the West walkway of the Jay Pritzker Pavilion, and ask a for a Front of House staff member, or approach ushers in light blue shirts stationed around the seating area.
 The distance from the security check points to the seating bowl ranges from 395-575 feet.